 The Firing Test Chamber is not certified to withstand any specific level.
 However, the chamber when installed correctly has been found to withstand a firing of a least a 250mg device.
-It is up to the end user to determine whether the chamber will be satisfactory for discharges of their particular device at equal or higher sizes.
+It is the responsibility of the end user to determine whether the chamber will be satisfactory for discharges of their particular device at equal or higher sizes.

-2.5 Output Connector Junction Box (Optional, retrofit)
+6.18 Output Connector Junction Box (Optional, retrofit)

-If the installation uses another Firing Test Chamber, an external Junction Box, shown in Figure 2.5-1 is available.
+If the installation uses a different test chamber, an external Junction Box, shown in Figure 6.9 may be used.
 This Box acts as an interface between the Model 931 Output Cable and device (DUT) test cables.
 If the DUT cables and/or connectors are damaged during a test, they can easily be replaced.

-Cable length will vary per customer requirement

-Figure 2.5-1: Junction Box (Optional)
+Cable length will vary per customer requirement Figure 6.9: Junction Box (Optional)